kkots/ggxrd_hitbox_overlay_2211/README.md

 Created in 2016.
 This version is adapted for Guilty Gear Xrd Rev2 version 2211 with the full featureset of the original.

-Many thanks to WorseThanYou, without whose help this wouldn't have been possible.
+Many thanks to WorseThanYou (@worsety), without whose help this wouldn't have been possible.
+Thanks to @PCvolt for advice on framebar.

 ## System requirements